aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 Automated web service discovery aims to support semantic web development {Palacios:2011eo, DMello:2010hi}.
 An application should be able to bind a web service without supervision from the end user.
 How then, though, should the application choose which web service to employ from the multitude available, also without requiring user intervention.
 The investigators below discuss systematically and automatically applied quality metrics as a basis for deciding which web services should be bound.

-Orion, Marco and French {\*Oriol:2014kq} reviewed the state of the art in quality of service models for web services, surveying 65 papers written between 2001 and 2012.
+Orion, Marco, and French {\*Oriol:2014kq} reviewed the state of the art in quality of service models for web services, surveying 65 papers written between 2001 and 2012.
 They showed that most researchers were assessing web services quality regarding availability (essentially the probability a request will receive a response) with 94% of surveyed papers defining the metric.
 Response time was second place at 83% coverage and accuracy third with 62%.

 ### Web Service Evaluation